Basil of Caesarea: Annesi

-After his baptism, Basil traveled in 357 to Palestine, Egypt, Syria and Mesopotamia to study ascetics and monasticism.
-He distributed his fortunes among the poor, and went briefly into solitude near Neocaesarea of Pontus (modern Niksar) on the Iris.
-Basil eventually realized that while he respected the ascetics' piety and prayerfulness, the solitary life did not call him.
-Eustathius of Sebaste, a prominent anchorite near Pontus, had mentored Basil.
-However, they also eventually differed over dogma.
+After his baptism, Basil travelled in 357 to Palestine, Egypt, Syria and Mesopotamia to study ascetics and monasticism.
+Eustathius of Sebaste, a prominent anchorite near Pontus, mentored Basil.
+Basil distributed his fortunes among the poor and went briefly into solitude near Neocaesarea of Pontus (modern Niksar), on the Iris River.
+He eventually realized that, while he respected the ascetics' piety and prayerfulness, the solitary life did not call him.
+He and Eustathius also eventually differed over dogma.

 Basil instead felt drawn toward communal religious life, and by 358 he was gathering around him a group of like-minded disciples, including his brother Peter.
 Together they founded a monastic settlement on his family's estate near Annesi (modern Sonusa or Uluköy, near the confluence of the Iris and Lycos rivers).
 His widowed mother Emmelia, sister Macrina, and several other women, joined Basil and devoted themselves to pious lives of prayer and charitable works (some claim Macrina founded this community).

 Here Basil wrote about monastic communal life.
 His writings became pivotal in developing monastic traditions of the Eastern Church.
 In 358, Basil invited his friend Gregory of Nazianzus to join him in Annesi.
 When Gregory eventually arrived, they collaborated on Origen's Philocalia, a collection of Origen's works.
 Gregory decided to return to his family in Nazianzus.

 Basil attended the Council of Constantinople (360).
 He at first sided with Eustathius and the Homoiousians, a semi-Arian faction who taught that the Son was of like substance with the Father, neither the same (one substance) nor different from him.
 The Homoiousians opposed the Arianism of Eunomius but refused to join with the supporters of the Nicene Creed, who professed that the members of the Trinity were of one substance ("homoousios").
 However, Basil's bishop, Dianius of Caesarea, had subscribed only to the earlier Nicene form of agreement.
 Basil eventually abandoned the Homoiousians, and emerged instead as a strong supporter of the Nicene Creed.
+His ability to balance his theological convictions with his political connections made Basil a powerful advocate for the Nicene position.